Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 - Validates required fields.

-- Uses validator to check email format and strong password.
+- Uses a validator to check email format and a strong password.

 - Ensures email is unique.

 - Hashes password with bcrypt before saving.

-- Creates new user and returns it with success message.
+- Creates a new user and returns it with a success message.

-*Note -: if you want to add the name as well check out the code bellow*
+*Note -: if you want to add the name as well, check out the code below*

 ```js
 userSchema.statics.signup = async function(name, email, password) {